Possession of a Taser with a Concealed Pistol License

 In Michigan, a concealed pistol license holder may lawfully possess and reasonably use a taser.

-A Michigan Concealed Pistol License (CPL) holder May Lawfully Possess a Taser
+A Michigan Concealed Pistol License (CPL) holder May Lawfully Possess a Taser.

 The Michigan Penal Code and Firearms Act (MCL 750.224a) was recently amended to allow the possession and reasonable use of a device that uses electro-muscular disruption technology (EMD device), commonly known as a Taser, by a Michigan Concealed Pistol License (CPL) holder.
 The CPL holder must be trained in the device’s use, effects, and risks.
 However, all people allowed to carry a Taser under this amended statute are prohibited from using it against another person unless it is under circumstances that would justify that person’s lawful use of physical force.
 Violation of the statute is a two-year misdemeanor.

-The amended statute requires that an authorized dealer or another person who sells a Taser to a Michigan CPL holder must verify that person does hold a valid Michigan CPL.
+The amended statute requires that an authorized dealer or another person who sells a Taser to a Michigan CPL holder must verify that the person holds a valid Michigan CPL.
 The dealer must provide training on the use, effects, and risks of the Taser at the time of sale.
 The Taser itself must contain an identification and tracking system that dispenses, when used, coded material traceable to the purchaser through records kept by the manufacturer, and the manufacturer of the device has a policy of providing that identification and tracking information to a police agency upon written request of that agency.

 Requirements of a CPL Holder in Possession of a Taser